Platformatory/kafka_consumer_poc/README.md

 ## Consumer code

-This code contains the `KafkaConsumer` class which reads a list of topics and consumes a consfigurable `max_messages`.
+This code contains the `KafkaConsumer` class which reads a list of topics and consumes a configurable `max_messages`.

 #### Create a instance of the KafkaConsumer class